luisbebop/voting-server/README.md

 The users can vote in a set of predefined options and the results are showed in realtime on a leaderboard.

 It uses react and redux.
 This is the server.
-You need [the client](https://github.com/luisbebop/voting-server) as well.
+You need [the client](https://github.com/luisbebop/voting-client) to check, manage the leaderboards and vote.

 ## How to use